Musicians

 His primary inspiration is the Greek music composer Yanni, combined with the legendary Anandashankar and Indian Ocean among other great masters like Emppu Vuorinen, Ottmar Liebert and Susmit Sen. His self-taught guitar playing is very different from the conventional.
 He blends his Raaga-based solos with neoclassical impros and folk elements, and the result is an unheard match.
 It might seem that he is playing classic, but within a few seconds that will be transformed into some fusion melody.
 Thus it is unique as improvised.

-bass
+bass guitar

 Argha Dey

-tabla, cajon, khamak, kanjira, bols, vox
+tabla, cajon, khamak, kanjira, vocals

 Argha is from Assam (north-east India).
 He sings and plays the Tabla, Khamak, Dubki etc. and other traditional instruments with remarkable precision, a difficult act, rare in the reach of renowned percussionists.
 He is specialized in delivering amazing Bols (rhythm notes) and body-beats.